 The salad dressing varieties in Australian grocery stores is about 1/10th of what is available in North America.
-American are spoiled for choice when it comes to food.
+Americans are spoiled for choice when it comes to food.
 Even some of what I would consider are the American basics aren't available here, you can't even buy Kraft salad dressings in Australia.
 But I digress.....So I have had to learn how to make some of my favorite salad dressings.
-Check out my copycat Zesty Italian Dressing, my Blue Cheese Dressing, Coleslaw Dressing, Poppyseed Vinaigrette and even a Bacon Ranch Salad Dressing.
+Check out my favorite homemade salad dressings.
 So much tastier than plain oil and vinegar.